Thinkwise/docs/docs/platform_overview.md

 #### User Interface

-The GUI is also designed without programming.
+The user interface is also designed without programming.
 The design is flexible so that screens automatically adjust themselves to the various resolutions.
-By linking (self-designed) screen types to the subjects of your model, a GUI can quickly be developed for hundreds of objects.
+By linking (self-designed) screen types to the subjects of your model, a user interface can quickly be developed for hundreds of objects.

-The GUI is multilingual and contains possibilities for integrated Business Intelligence, both pivot tables as well as graphs.
+The user interface is multilingual and contains possibilities for integrated Business Intelligence, both pivot tables as well as graphs.
 In addition, graphical plans and geographic presentations are easy to integrate.

 ![](assets/overview/screen_type.jpg)
 *Modeling a screen type*

 #### Tasks

 Batch or interactive tasks (jobs) can be modeled, for instance, to execute a calculation or generate invoices.
-These tasks can be started automatically by a scheduler or manually via the GUIs.
+These tasks can be started automatically by a scheduler or manually via the user interfaces.
 Interactive tasks can request the user for input before they start.

 ![](assets/overview/task.jpg)
 *Example of a task popup*

 #### Reports

 For the generation of reports, a connection can be made to various reporting tools, such as DevExpress Reports, Crystal Reports, Microsoft Word, SQL Server Reports and i-net Clear Reports.
-These reports can be viewed, printed, mailed and exported to various formats automatically or via the GUIs.
+These reports can be viewed, printed, mailed and exported to various formats automatically or via the user interfaces.

 #### Business Intelligence

-The Thinkwise GUIs include integrated Business Intelligence functionality for the presentation of interactive pivot tables and graphs, whereby operational management information can be made available in a simple manner.
+The Thinkwise user interfaces include integrated Business Intelligence functionality for the presentation of interactive pivot tables and graphs, whereby operational management information can be made available in a simple manner.
 It is also possible to connect with Microsoft OLAP (SQL Server Analysis Services).

 ![](assets/overview/bi.jpg)
 *Example of integrated charts*